 While no online service is 100% secure, we work very hard to protect information about you against unauthorized access, use, alteration, or destruction, and take reasonable measures to do so, such as monitoring our Services for potential vulnerabilities and attacks.

 Yes.
 Some of the Automated Information we collect from you is stored on your computer in the form of browser cookies.
 Cookies are small files that are transferred, during a web interaction, to your computer’s hard drive through your web browser.
-Cookies allow us recognize your browser, and to capture and recall information that assists us in improving your experience of our services.
+Cookies allow us to recognize your browser, and to capture and recall information that assists us in improving your experience of our services.

 Managing Cookies: It may be possible to disable some (but not all) Cookies through your device or browser settings, but doing so may affect the functionality of the services available on our Services.
 The method for disabling Cookies may vary by device and browser, but can usually be found in preferences or security settings.